 Some localities have programs that provide financial assistance for lead screening, risk assessments, remediation, and abatement.

-The Department of Housing and Community Development (DHCD) has a Lead Hazard Reduction (LHR) Program that provides remediation and abatement services to eligible families for free.
-Please visit our Referrals and Partnerships page or the DHCD LHR website for more information.
+The Department of Housing and Community Development (DHCD) has a Lead Hazard Reduction (LHR) Program.
+This program provides remediation and abatement services to eligible families for free.
+For more information:

 Financial institutions may provide a low interest rate for this type of work.
-Some of the expenses for lead remediation or abatement on a residence where a child has an elevated blood lead level may also be a federal tax deduction under medical expenses, but check with you tax adviser or visit www.irs.gov/publications/p502
+Some of the expenses for lead remediation or abatement on the home of a lead-exposed child may also be a federal tax deduction under medical expenses.
+Check first with your tax adviser or visit www.irs.gov/publications/p502.